These tips are divided into IELTS Listening exam-specific skills/tips and then general English language listening skills.

 - Section 4 is a monologue on an academic topic.

-You can find more info about the the Listening Test on the IELTS Website.
+You can find more info about the listening test on the IELTS website.

 Writing while listening is hard if you aim to capture everything.

 The key here is that it’s not always possible throughout the entire exam so don’t let this tactic take up too much time.

 This will require you to develop your concentration skills and limit distractions even more so than before because you are now using both of these skills simultaneously.

 Concentration skills can be improved through meditation and practice.

 Reverse engineer the reading and listening tests